 Modern technology has dramatically shifted the way we communicate.
 Letters and notes have been replaced by email and text messages, and children begin keyboard use at a very young age.
 Such cultural changes have prompted some to deem handwriting obsolete.
-These people argue that computers and phones have replaced "old-fashioned" handwriting and that schools don’t need to include it in the curriculum.
-In fact, the Common Core standards, reflecting contemporary thought on the matter, have left cursive handwriting off their list of required school subjects.
+These people argue that computers and phones have replaced “old-fashioned” handwriting and that schools don’t need to include it in the curriculum.
+In fact, the Common Core standards in many states left cursive handwriting from their list of required school subjects.
 In these changing times, when there are so many academic concepts for schools to cover, some may wonder: is teaching students to write by hand necessary?

 Despite current educational trends, scientific evidence reveals that spending instructional time on handwriting has clear benefits to the development of skills that affect performance in all subjects.
 Writing, it turns out, is much more than a mechanical function better accomplished by a machine.